MikeZwicky/Ticket-System/README.md

 The demonstration was recorded.
 The video was uploaded on steam.

-## Additional remarks
+## 8. Project documentation

-The project documentation is saved as "Project Documentation.pdf" on main
+The project documentation is saved as "Project Documentation.pdf" on main.